changrui/ManjaroWSL/README.md

 ```

 ## How to build

+If you want to build using solus unstable profile, checkout the unstable branch before running the following commands.
 ```dos
 git clone git@gitlab.com:sileshn/SolusWSL.git
 cd SolusWSL
 make

 ```
-Move the Solus.zip file to a safe location and run the command below to clean.
+Copy the Solus-main.zip file to a safe location and run the command below to clean.
 ```dos
 make clean